 The starting point for our ratings on ANZ--similar to all other banks operating predominantly in Australia--reflects our assessment of Australia's macro environment.
-This is because ANZ has about 60% of credit exposure to its Australian home market and 17% to New Zealand, with the balance to Asia-Pacific, Europe, and North America.
+This is because ANZ has about 61% of credit exposure to its Australian home market and 17% to New Zealand, with the balance to North America, Europe, and the Asia-Pacific.
 We expect the geographic composition of its banking operations to be largely unchanged over the next two years.